SamuelEarl/starter-kit-docker-vue-node-neo4j/README.md

     2. If you are using VS Code, you can also click on the Docker tab in the left column, expand the "Containers" menu, right-click the container whose terminal you want to access (Hint: You need to access the app container; not the database container) and then select "Attach Shell" in the context menu.
 That will open an interactive terminal for that container in the VS Code terminal window.
 3. Create the Vue app with `vue create .`
     * NOTE: The dot after `vue create` is important.
 It tells Vue to create the project in the current project directory instead of in a new child directory.
+4. Add the `dev` script back into your `package.json` file.
+When you ran the `vue create .` command, Vue CLI created a new `package.json` file that overwrote your previous `package.json` file.
+There wasn't much in the previous file and all we need from it is the `dev` script.
+So at the top of the `scripts` object add `"dev": "node server.js",` (remember the comma at the end of the line).
-4. Now you can install packages (i.e., dependencies), create folders and files, reorganize folders and files, change configurations, and start coding.
+5. Now you can install packages (i.e., dependencies), create folders and files, reorganize folders and files, change configurations, and start coding.

 ## Note about accessing your app container